-Since 2013, the Place Management team had been using the Confirm cloud-based solution to manage data on some of the assets for which it has responsibility, but other types of asset information resided in separate, siloed applications.
+Since 2013, Edinburgh had been using Brightly to manage data on some of the assets for which it has responsibility, but other types of asset information resided in separate, siloed applications.
 "Traditionally, we chose best-of-breed individual systems to support many of the individual services we were providing," says Gareth Barwell, head of place management at the City of Edinburgh Council.